farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 > ---
 >
 > _They heard you, and they are coming.
 You took too long, and you are almost out of air._

-#### Negating Success

-**Don't inflict a complication that negates a successful roll**.

-If a PC tries to corner an enemy and gets a `4-5`, don't say that the enemy escapes.
-The player's roll succeeded, so the enemy is cornered... maybe the PC has to wrestle them into position, and during the scuffle the enemy grabs their gun.

 ### Lost Opportunity